jsohlendorff/continuous_time_LTMLE/article.typ

 For the nuisance parameter estimation, we used a logistic regression model for the treatment propensity the `scaled_quasibinomial` option for the conditional counterfactual probabilities $Qbar(k)$.
-Censoring was modeled a Cox proportional hazards model using only baseline covariates.
+Censoring was modeled with a Cox proportional hazards model using only baseline covariates.
 As in the simulation study, we omitted the censoring martingale term, yielding conservative confidence intervals.